Table of Contents Show

 - Median Household Income: $105,432

 Like the UES, the UWS is an affluent, primarily residential area that houses some of the city’s wealthiest residents.
-There are a ton of celebrities that call it home, such as Jerry Seinfeld, Al, Sharpton, and Mark Ruffalo.
+Many celebrities call it home, such as Jerry Seinfeld, Al, Sharpton, and Mark Ruffalo.
 While the area does have a wide range of different housing options that can fit many types of income groups, the qualification standards tend to be pretty high.
 Also, while the Upper East Side might have the highest percentage of residents with household incomes of $200,000 or more, the UWS has the highest total number of ultra-wealthy residents.
 As much as 18,000 residents here pass the $200,000 mark.
 Median condo sales prices were $1,466,000 and co-ops were $975,000.

 7. Battery Park City 7.
 Battery Park City